Akollek/Geant4_Muons_ERP/README.md

 # Use

 I have also pushed a shell script I was using to run this simulation.
 It requires CMake installed to command line.
-Run it with `source G4_Run_Script.sh`
+Run it with `source G4_Run_Script.sh`.
+Note that when it asks for application name, this must be the name of the file which contains `main()`.
+In this case it would be TestEm5.